 About Dhruvi Mirani:

-From 2018-2019, Dhruvi served on the Ellicott City Student Task Force to address the effects of historic flooding on local infrastructure.
-The group's proposed Emergency Public Alert System was adapted into County Executive Calvin Ball’s Ellicott City Safe and Sound program and implemented, along with other recommendations.
-Last summer, Dhruvi worked with public health researchers and legal experts from the Johns Hopkins University Center for Gun Policy and Research to assess and advocate for state and federal policies to reduce U.S. gun violence.
+Dhruvi served on the Ellicott City Student Task Force to address the effects of historic flooding on local infrastructure.
+The group's proposed Emergency Public Alert System was adopted into County Executive Calvin Ball’s Ellicott City Safe and Sound program and implemented, along with other recommendations.
+Last summer, Dhruvi worked with the Johns Hopkins Center for Gun Policy and Research to advocate for state and federal gun violence prevention policies.